RayDurrant/RegisterMachineSimulator/README.md

 ##Installation

 ###As Binary
-The code will shortly be released as a standalone JAR file.
+The Java JAR file can be found in the /bin directory.

 ###From Source
 Upon compiling the source, EntryPoint.java is what is called by the JAR File.